youtube/cobalt/cobalt/site/docs/reference/starboard/modules/system.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: system.h"
+# Starboard Module Reference: system.h
----

 Defines a broad set of APIs that allow the client application to query build and runtime properties of the enclosing system.